rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/self-managed/index.md

 to install the Privacera components.
 Privacera Manager consists of a tar ball of various template files and a docker image.
 Privacera Manager is common across all the cloud providers.

-If you are running in an air-gapped environment, you will download the tar ball of docker images and host them in your docker registry.
+If you are running in an air-gap environment, you will download the tar ball of docker images and host them in your docker registry.

 <div class="grid cards" markdown>